seerbit/seerbit-php-sdk/readme.md

 ### Composer ###

 The preferred method is via [composer](https://getcomposer.org).
-Follow the [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.
+Follow the composer [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.